 The Honest Problems With AI Influencers

-I’m making the CGI comparison because I genuinely believe it’s a useful frame.
+I’m making the CGI comparison because I believe it’s a useful frame.
 But that doesn’t mean AI influencers are problem-free.
-There are legitimate concerns:
+There are real concerns worth talking about.

 The Authenticity Question

-For brands that rely on genuine reviews and personal experience, this is a real limitation.
-You’re essentially watching a very sophisticated advertisement pretending to be a recommendation.
+For brands that rely on personal experience and real reviews, this is a real limitation.
+You’re watching a very sophisticated advertisement pretending to be a recommendation.

 Representation Without Representation